Tan-group/TriRNASP/README.md

 ## ⚡ Batch Processing with `batch.sh`

-For large datasets containing many subfolders of PDB structures, a helper script **`batch.sh`** is provided.
+For large datasets containing many subfolders of PDB structures, a helper script **`batch.sh`** is included.

 ### Usage